pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 A successful Pega deployment immediately returns details that show progress for your `mypega-pks-demo` deployment.

-14. Refresh the Kubernetes dashboard you opened in step 8.
-If you closed the dashboard, open a new command prompt running as Administrator and relaunch the web browser as directed in Step 10.
+14. Refresh the Kubernetes dashboard that you opened in step 8.
+If you closed the dashboard, start the proxy server for the Kubernetes dashboard as directed in Step 7, and relaunch the web browser as directed in Step 8.

-15. In the dashboard, use the **Namespace** pulldown to change the view to `mypega-pks-demo` and click on the **Pods** view.
+15. In the dashboard, in **Namespace** select the `mypega-pks-demo` view and then click on the **Pods** view.
 Initially, you can some pods have a red status, which means they are initializing:

 ![](media/dashboard-mypega-pks-demo-install-initial.png)

-Note: A deployment takes about 15 minutes for all of the resource configurations to complete; however a full Pega Platform installation into the database can take up to an hour.
+    Note: A deployment takes about 15 minutes for all resource configurations to initialize; however a full Pega Platform installation into the database can take up to an hour.

     To follow the progress of an installation, use the dashboard.
-For subsequent deployments, you will not need to do this.
-Initially, some of the resources are making requests to complete the configuration; therefore, you will see red warnings while the configuration is finishing.
-This is expected behavior.
+For subsequent deployments, you do not need to do this.
+Initially, while the resources make requests to complete the configuration, you will see red warnings while the configuration is finishing, which is expected behavior.

-16. To view the status of an installation, on the Kubernetes dashboard, select **Jobs**, locate the **pega-db-install** job, and click the logs icon located on the right side of that row.
+16. To view the status of an installation, on the Kubernetes dashboard, select **Jobs**, locate the **pega-db-install** job, and click the logs icon on the right side of that row.

     After you open the logs view, you can click the icon for automatic refresh to see current updates to the install log.